-The NAI hosted its sixth annual Summit in 2018, bringing this one-of-a-kind industry event to Miami for the first time.
+The NAI hosted its seventh annual Summit in 2019, bringing this one-of-a-kind industry event to Chicago for the first time.
 This annual event provides member companies with an opportunity to join robust discussion about the latest technologies, regulatory and legislative trends, and emerging business models.
-The 2018

-Summit included timely discussions about consumer perspectives on data privacy, the nature of personal information, connected televisions, and other relevant topics which inform NAI members' behavior in the marketplace.
+The 2019 Summit included timely discussions about data privacy, the use of health-related data, advertising on connected televisions, and other relevant topics which inform NAI members' behavior in the marketplace.

-Eleven new members joined the NAI in 2018.
+Ten new members joined the NAI in 2019.
 This strong interest in NAI membership demonstrates that effective self-regulation continues to be a vital component in building trust not only between the advertising technology industry and consumers, but also between member companies and service providers, publishers, and advertisers.